pusher/docs/docs/channels/using_channels/watchlist-events.md

 ## What is a Watchlist?

-A watchlist is a property associated with a user and provided during user authentication.
-A watchlist is an array of user IDs.
-These user IDs in the watchlist represent the circle of interest for the user (e.g., friends).
-Users then get notified about the online status of users they "watch".
+A Watchlist is a property associated with a user and provided during user authentication.
+A Watchlist is an array of user IDs which represent the circle of interest for the user (e.g., friends or followers).
+Users can be notified about the status (online/offline) of users they "watch".

 ## Using Watchlist events